 What is confidential non-medical counseling?

 Confidential non-medical counseling is intended to prevent the development or exacerbation of conditions that may compromise military and family readiness.
-Non-medical counseling programs provide confidential, short-term counseling to active-duty members, National Guard and reserve service members, and their families.
-Counseling is delivered by professionals who possess a master's or doctoral degree in a mental health field and are licensed or certified in a state, territory or the District of Columbia to practice independently.
+Non-medical counseling programs provide confidential, short-term counseling to active-duty members, National Guard and reserve service members (regardless of their activation status) and their families.
+Department of Defense civilian personnel designated as civilian expeditionary workforce members and their families are also eligible.
+Counseling is delivered by professionals who possess a master's or doctorate degree in a mental health field, and are licensed or certified in a state, territory or the District of Columbia to practice independently.
 Confidential non-medical counseling addresses issues such as improving relationships at home and work, stress management, adjustment difficulties (like returning from a deployment), marital problems, parenting and grief or loss.

 Confidential non-medical counseling is not intended to address such issues as active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol and substance abuse or mental health conditions that have required recurring in-patient hospitalizations.
 Non-medical counseling is also not suitable for those who have been prescribed psychoactive medication, who are currently receiving therapy with another practitioner or for Family Advocacy Program cases, fitness-for-duty evaluations and court-ordered counseling.

 Although discussions between you and your counselor are strictly confidential, counselors are required to report situations in which you may be a danger to yourself or to others or that involve domestic or other violence against another person, child abuse or neglect and any present or future illegal activity.